percona/postgres/contrib/pg_tde/documentation/docs/global-key-provider-configuration/keyring.md

     );
 ```

-<i note>:material-information: Note:</i> The following example is used for testing purposes only:
+The following example is used for testing purposes only:

 ```sql
     SELECT pg_tde_add_global_key_provider_file(